 When dealing with travel pillows, material is king.

 No matter how form-fitting, fancy, or reasonably-priced a pillow is, you don’t want it if it’s made out of scratchy material and filled with packing peanuts.
-Even if one of my travel pillow reviews sounds particularly appealing to you, don’t go with that option unless you’re sure that you like whatever material that travel pillow is made out of.
+Even if one of my reviews sounds particularly appealing to you, don’t go with that option unless you’re sure that you like whatever material that travel pillow is made out of.

 It’s important to understand the different types of materials that are used in travel pillows so that you can be sure of what you’re buying.